Ahmad-Jber/ASP.Net-Migration-Batch-Files/README.md

 - Here is the command structure for remove last migration:

 '''console

 .\Remove-Migration [Project-Name]

 '''

--These command found without files in NuGet Manager Console using EntityFrameworkCore, but you must to use the files in CMD or PowerShell.
+- These command found without files in NuGet Manager Console using EntityFrameworkCore, but you must to use the files in CMD or PowerShell.

 ## Requirements: